Why Boundaries Create Security

 When children understand the structure of their environment, they feel more secure moving within it.

-Consider the difference between two environments.
+Consider the difference between two homes.

 In one home, expectations change constantly.
-Rules are negotiated daily.
-Consequences appear unpredictably.

 In another home, expectations remain steady.
-Rules are known ahead of time.
-Consequences follow calmly and consistently.

 The second environment allows children to relax.
-They know how the system works.

 Boundaries create that stability.